Involuta/Blazarang/README.md

 Greg (voice decreasing to a mutter): “Well, alright, yeah.”
-Completely limp and ragdoll; has no ability to move except with portals Occasionally throws his body from a portal to the target as an attack Sometimes gives the others items, usually Greg
+Completely limp and ragdoll; has no ability to move except with portals Occasionally throws his body from a portal to the target as an attack Alt idea: Pilot cannot travel through portals, forcing him to rely on Greg and no name.
+If Pilot could travel through his own portals, there’d be no need to coordinate with Greg and no name since Pilot could solo everyone
+Sometimes gives the others items, usually Greg
 Greg: distraction
 A normal humble guy with no powers and basic magic capability